-The first step to create an effective answer is figure out a list of common questions that you'd like to add to Support bot.
+The first step to creating an effective answer is to figure out a list of common questions you'd like to add to the Support bot.

 Customers ask questions about a broad range of topics.
-You should create answers for each of these topics, so Support Bot can provide more customers with instant resolutions.
+You should create answers for each of these topics so that Support Bot can provide more customers with instant resolutions.

 First, Identify your common topics